Suicide Squad: Background

 Though John Ostrander's Suicide Squad (vol. 1) series was canceled in 1992 with issue #66, the concept lived on in various DC storylines throughout the years.
 What follows is a breakdown of the Squad's various odd appearances over the years.

 Plot synopsis

 Superboy (vol. 3): "Watery Grave"

 The Squad resurfaces in a three-issue Superboy (vol. 3) arc, with a lineup consisting of Captain Boomerang, Deadshot, King Shark, Knockout, Sam Makoa, and Sidearm (who meets his death in the following issue).
 Superboy himself joins the Squad to assist in taking out a Pacific Rim crime cartel called the Silicon Dragons.
-Writer Karl Kesel claims to have come very close to killing Captain Boomerang during this arc.
+Writer Karl Kesel claims to have considered killing Captain Boomerang during this arc.

 Hawk & Dove (vol. 4)

 In the Hawk & Dove (vol. 4) miniseries, superheroes Hawk and Dove (Sasha Martens and Wiley Wolverman) are targeted by the government who assemble a new Suicide Squad to subdue the pair.
 Squad members at the time include Bronze Tiger, Count Vertigo, Deadshot, Flex, Quartzite, Shrapnel, and Thermal.